kingRayhan/goURL/readme.md

     <img src="go-url.jpg">
 </div>

-> A simple npm packege to go to any specific url by click event.
+> A simple npm packege to go to any specific url by Hover event.
 Just add data-href to any element.

 ### Install packege
 ```bash